Ch0wW/docker-quake3dc/README.md

 ### Why this docker ?

+The Dreamcast still lives, and Quake 3 Arena is definitely one of the easiest game to replay online.
+However, creating a server on modern systems have been known as being really problematic, and tutorials aren't updated for that purpose.

-The Dreamcast still lives, and Quake 3 Arena is definitely the easiest game to replay online.
-However, creating a server with the existing, and outdated tutorials around the web isn't, and lead to problems too since it uses an outdated version of the game.
-Besides, the server package made by Fallout, despite good, featured junk that is unnecessary for a server.
-I decided to make a Docker image based on his creation that simplifies everything instead.
+Besides, the only server package that is helpful has been made by Fallout, but featured junk that is unnecessary for a server.
+I decided to make a Docker image based on his creation that greatly simplifies it.

 ### Features
 * Creates a Quake 3 Arena Server for Dreamcast online services.
 * Doesn't need any optional file to run it.
 * Includes Presets for all gamemodes (FFA, TDM, Duel, CTF).
 * Includes some security fixes.
+* Includes a Docker-Compose file.

 ### Quick installation
-1) Download the image provided by Docker HUB. **By default, it will run FFA on DC_MAP02** :
+1) Download the image provided by Docker HUB. **By default, it will run FFA on DC_MAP01** :
 ```docker
 docker run -it --rm -d --name q3dc-ffa -p 27960:27960 -p 27960:27960/udp ch0ww/q3dc
 ```